AlejandrVilla/Final_Project_Software_Engineer/README.md

 ```

 ## Cook book
+Constraints:
+- Larger problem decomposed in procedural abstractions
+- Larger problem solved as a sequence of commands, each corresponding to a procedure

 Users es una variable global que se usa dentro de varias funciones
 ```
 users = []